openSUSE/yomi/README.md

 wget https://download.opensuse.org/repositories/systemsmanagement:/yomi/images/iso/openSUSE-Tumbleweed-Yomi.x86_64-livecd.iso
 ```

-This image do not have root password, so if we have physical access to
+This image does not have a root password, so if we have physical access to
 the node we can become root locally.
 The `sshd` service is enabled
 during boot time but for security reasons the user `root` cannot
 access via SSH (`PermitEmptyPasswords` is not set).
 To gain remote